 What is impulse buying?

 Impulse buying is when someone buys a thing without planning for it.
-You just suddenly decide to buy something on the whim.
+You just suddenly decide to use your credit card or debit card to buy something on a whim.

 What causes Impulse Buying?